clojuredocs/guides/articles/language/core_overview.md

 ([test & body])
 ```

-`when` takes 2 expressions.
+`when` takes 2 or more expressions: a test, and one or more body expressions.

-`when` provides an implicit do form that is evaluated if an expression returns true, otherwise nil is returned. `when` does not provide an 'else'.
+`when` is similar to `if`, except that it does not accept an else-clause.
+Instead, it wraps all body expressions in an implicit `do`, and evaluates it if the test is not false or nil.
+Otherwise, it returns nil.

 ``` clojure
 (when (= 1 2) (print "hey") 10)